dusk-network/microkelvin/documentation/announcement.md

 So far so good, we have a linked list that we can insert things into.

 Soo, how do we look at what we got in there?
 We could implement it ourselves, but the whole point of `microkelvin` is to make common operations just work out of the box for any datastructure.

+Here is the [full implementation of a linked list](https://github.com/dusk-network/microkelvin/blob/walker_refactor/tests/linked_list.rs), from the test suite.

 ## Compound trait